 Dr. Myla FJ Aronson

-Dr. Myla Aronson is a plant ecologist whose interests focus on the conservation, restoration, and maintenance of biodiversity in human dominated landscapes.
-Dr. Aronson's research focuses on the patterns and drivers of biodiversity in urban landscapes, in particular to understand community assembly and biotic homogenization in cities at local, regional, and global scales, as well as invasive species resilience and the ecological function of restored communities.
-Dr. Aronson has used the results from her research to direct decisions regarding the restoration and management of degraded habitats, such as wetlands and woodlands in New York, New Jersey, Minnesota, and Iowa.
-Dr. Aronson is a Professor of Ecology and Evolution at Rutgers University, as well as Associate Editor-in-Chief of the journal Ecological Restoration and co-director of UrBioNet: A Global Network for Urban Biodiversity Research and Practice.
+Dr. Myla Aronson is an ecologist whose interests focus on the conservation, restoration, and maintenance of biodiversity in human dominated landscapes.
+She received her B.S. in Natural Resources from Cornell University and a M.S. and Ph.D. in Ecology and Evolution from Rutgers, The State University of New Jersey.
+She is currently an Assistant Professor in the Department of Ecology, Evolution and Natural Resources at Rutgers University and the Director of the Hutcheson Memorial Forest.
+She co-directs, with Charles Nilon at the University of Missouri-Columbia, UrBioNet: A Global Network for Urban Biodiversity Research and Practice.
+Dr. Aronson's research focuses on the patterns and ecological, environmental, and social drivers of biodiversity in urban landscapes, in particular to understand community assembly and evolutionary ecology in cities and suburbs at local, regional, and global scales.
+She also studies best-management practices and planning for biodiversity in cities.
+Dr. Aronson has used the results from her research to direct decisions for restoration and management of degraded habitats, such as wetlands and woodlands in New York, New Jersey, Minnesota, and Iowa.
+Finally, she has taught at the undergraduate and graduate levels at Rutgers University, Luther College, and Hofstra University.

 Max R. Piana